enovella/enovella.github.io/_posts/2017-05-20-android-owasp-crackmes-level-2.md

 });
 ```

-Now, we can now intercept the input arguments to the comparison function in the native library, all this at runtime with `r2frida`:
+Now, we can intercept the function arguments of the comparison in the native library, all this at runtime with `r2frida`:
 ```sh
 [edu@xps ~] >  r2 frida://spawn/usb//owasp.mstg.uncrackable2
  -- This computer has gone to sleep.